Is Robinhood Safe?

 website or mobile app by clicking the get started button.

-During the sign-up, Robinhood will ask you to upload a digital copy of an ID, like a passport or driver’s license.
+During the signup, Robinhood may ask for a digital copy of an ID, like a passport or driver’s license.

 Open Robinhood Account